chrisquince/DiversityEstimates/README.md

 Typing the executable name, e.g. "MetroIG" gives a list of command line arguments.

-The directory "data" contains the sample abundance distributions fitted in the [article](https://www.ncbi.nlm.nih.gov/pubmed/18650928).
+The directory "Data" contains the sample abundance distributions fitted in the [article](https://www.ncbi.nlm.nih.gov/pubmed/18650928).

 First run the executable on a sample without MCMC sampling.
 This will perform a maximum likelihood fit using the Simplex algorithm.
 For instance for the GOS data type "./MetroIG -in GOS.sample -out GOS".